tan629/url_shortener/README.md

 ## Getting Started

-- Install python 3.10
+- Install python 3.10 (required)
-- Set up a virtual environment in the root of the cloned project folder -> terminal command -> python -m venv venv
+- Set up a virtual environment in the root of the cloned project folder -> terminal (powershell or git bash) command -> python -m venv venv
 - Install all dependencies (using the pip install -r requirements.txt command).

 - Set up a postgres or sqlite database.
-If a postgres database is being used, make sure to populate the secrets in a .env file ->
+If a postgres database is being used, make sure to populate the following secrets in a .env file ->
   SECRET_KEY=
   DATABASE_NAME=
   DATABASE_USER=